junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 They are ready to wrap up and say their goodbyes:

-River: (fake begrudgingly) Great, all of you are work done, and I still have a book to write.
+River: (fake begrudgingly) Great, all of you are done with work, and I still have a book to write.

 The Doctor: Not like it's so heavy work.
 You've already written it!

 River: I still have to drop it off somewhere.
-Needs to be in the exact motel room those boys stayed in in the exact right time.
+Needs to be in the exact motel room those boys stayed in at the exact right time.
 Not an easy job.

 Dean: At least you gotta visit Manhattan again.
-Even the cheapest hotel around here are like 5-star penthouse.
+Even the cheapest hotel around here is like a 5-star penthouse.
 Do you know you literally can't live anywhere that's *not* one block away from some famous landmarks around here?

-River: That's Manhattan alright.
+River: That's Manhattan, alright.

 <br>